 The Board of Trustees has driven significant development in the Trust this year, and these are grouped under the six key features of effective governance as set out in the DfE Governance Handbook.

 Strategic leadership:

-- Appointment of a new CEO. - Approval of a new venture for the Trust, the establishment of The Mead Institute of Professional Learning. - Development of the Trust approach to risk management
+- Appointment of a new Chief Operating Officer. - Setting up of The Mead Institute of Professional Learning. - Development of the Trust approach to risk management.

 Accountability: